inoxlang/inox/README.md

 ### Transactions & Effects (WIP)

 Inox allows you to attach a **transaction** to the current execution context (think SQL transactions).
 When a **side effect** happens it is recorded in the transaction.
-If the execution is cancelled for whatever reason the transaction is automatically **rollbacked** and 'reversible' effects are reversed.
-(A 'mode' that causes side effects to only be committed if the transaction succeed is also planned)
+If the execution is cancelled for whatever reason the transaction is automatically **rollbacked** and reversible effects are reversed.
+(A mode that causes side effects to only be committed if the transaction succeed is also planned).

 ```
 tx = start_tx()